rust-lang/blog.rust-lang.org/content/rust-challenges.md

 +++
 path = "2026/03/20/rust-challenges.md"
-title = "Rust's challenges don't disappear with experience: they evolve" authors = ["Jack Huey"]
+title = "What we heard about Rust's challenges, and how we can address them" authors = ["Jack Huey"]

 [extra]